 _

 • "I have used Nathan Hakimi for real estate closings both as the buyer and the seller.
 In both cases, he provided excellent, responsive service and the closings occurred without any issues." -Joan H.

-• "I have worked with Nathan on several cases, always a pleasure to collaborate with.
-Can and do recommend."
+• "I have worked with Nathan on several cases, always a pleasure to collaborate with." -Atty.
+Michael Fus

 • "Before contacting Nathan, I contacted 7 different law firms and no one wanted to help with my case.
-But after I called Nathan, we scheduled consultation the next day, and my case was resolved in 2 weeks.
-Very professional service." -Denys H.
+But after I called Nathan, we scheduled consultation the next day, and my case was resolved in 2 weeks." -Denys H.

+_